adap/flower/doc/source/how-to-use-strategies.rst

 ------------------------------------------------------

 Existing strategies provide several ways to customize their behavior.
 Callback functions allow strategies to call user-provided code during execution.
-This approach enables modifying the strategy's partial behavior without rewriting the whole class from zero.
+This approach enables you to modify the strategy's partial behavior without rewriting the whole class from zero.

 Configuring client fit and client evaluate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The server can pass e.g. new configuration values to the client each round by providing
+The server can pass new configuration values to the client each round by providing
 a function to ``on_fit_config_fn``.
 The provided function will be called by the strategy
 and must return a dictionary of configuration key value pairs that will be sent to the
 client.
 It must return a dictionary of arbitrary configuration values ``client.fit`` and